 Asana is a robust project management platform best suited for teams and organizations seeking efficient project management — from small-scale collaboration to enterprise-level coordination.

-But even then, Asana proves to be a big investment if you want to use its most convenient features, such as Goals and Portfolios, and have access to 24/7 and priority support.
+Moreover, Asana’s paid plans are a disproportionately large investment if you just want to use their most convenient features, such as Goals and Portfolios, and have access to their 24/7 priority support.

-Plaky is an incredibly flexible and visual tool that enables you to manage people and tasks with ease.
+Plaky is an incredibly easy-to-use visual tool that enables you to effortlessly manage people and tasks.
 As a mighty Asana alternative, it also offers a robust free plan that includes:

 • Unlimited users and teams,